mailsg/ecommerce-model/README.md

 ### Setup

-Clone this repository to your desired folder:
+Clone this repository to your desired folder using `bash terminal` or using desired `IDE terminal`:

 ```sh
   git clone https://github.com/mailsg/ecommerce-model.git